dsotirakis/embedded-systems-programming/prex-install.md

 9. Run: <code> make </code> and then <code> make clean </code>.

-<b> Note that the compilation and the Makefiles are already uploaded, and the C program is at /usr/sample/sportwatch.c.
-If for any reasons someone wants to build another project, then they must follow prex's website instructions or contact me.</b>
+Note that the compilation and the Makefiles are already uploaded, and the C program is at /usr/sample/sportwatch.c.
+If for any reasons someone wants to build another project, then they must follow prex's website instructions or contact me.